MultiWave Hybrid™ Technology

-The type of materials being processed determines the best laser wavelength to use.
-A 10.6 µm wavelength CO2 laser is the best choice for most organic materials, including plastic, rubber, and wood.
-A 9.3 µm wavelength CO2 laser is the best choice for specialty materials such as PET and Kapton®.
-A 1.06 µm wavelength fiber laser is the best choice for processing metals including steel, aluminum, and brass.
+While each material behaves differently, 10.6 µm wavelength CO2 lasers are often the best choice for organic materials, including plastic, rubber, and wood.
+The 9.3 µm wavelength of CO2 lasers are a better candidate for specialty materials such as PET and Kapton®.
+The 1.06 µm wavelength fiber lasers are most compatible with inorganic materials such as Copper and Steel.

 Ease of Use